Nike Trademarks: Everything You Need to Know

 As a result of the ugly battle with the three designers, Nike is showing chinks in its armor.
 While it may not have a significant impact on the company's current market share, it may prove detrimental in the future.

 Does Nike Permit Use of Its Trademarks, Logos, Images, or Advertising?

 Nike does not permit other parties to use or modify its trademarks, images, logos, advertising, or other such materials.
 It is your responsibility to find out if your use is legally permissible.
 For instance, using Nike logos in textbooks may be regarded as fair use in some situations.
 Nike does not respond to requests for permission or interviews.

 If you need help learning more about Nike trademarks, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.